ChittleBlog

 ...
 I've just got a lingering case of the 'flu.
 (Ab)normal blogging will resume when I recover

-Michael Totten's blog has an excellent discussion going on in the comments on this article.
+Michael Totten's blog has an excellent discussion going on in the comments on

 Why is this worth pointing out?
 Well, political discussions in which people from a variety of political positions make thoughtful contributions are extremely rare.
 I know, because I've been looking for them ...
-All too often, comments on politics degenerate into bad-tempered tribalism — for instance, lots of childish leftists (and no, that's not a tautology) seem to think it clever to fill the comments of Tim Blair's blog with ad hominen attacks.
+All too often, comments on politics degenerate into bad-tempered tribalism — for instance, lots of childish leftists (and no, that's

 So congratulations to Mr Totten for attracting such a classy bunch of readers!